How to Get Assisted Living Financial Assistance: Expert Guide for Families

 - Basic maintenance

-Most communities structure their pricing in one of three ways:
+Most communities use one of three pricing models:

-- À la carte model – Residents pay a base rate plus individual fees for specific services, potentially saving money for those with minimal needs
+- À la carte—Residents pay a base rate plus individual fees for specific services.
+This can save money for those with minimal care needs.

-- All-inclusive model – A single monthly fee covers housing, meals, and personal assistance, offering predictability for budgeting
+- All-inclusive—A single monthly fee covers housing, meals, and personal assistance, making budgeting predictable.

-- Tiered structure – Three to five care levels with corresponding price points based on the amount of staff time and services needed
+- Tiered structure—Three to five care levels, each with a different price based on how much staff time and support the resident needs.

 Average monthly costs by state